honojs/website/examples/cloudflare-vitest.md

 # Cloudflare Testing

-You can implement the cloudflare testing easily with `@cloudflare/vitest-pool-workers` for which some configuration has to be made priorly more on that can be found over in [cloudflare docs about testing](https://developers.cloudflare.com/workers/testing/vitest-integration/get-started/write-your-first-test/)
+You can implement the Cloudflare testing easily with `@cloudflare/vitest-pool-workers` for which some configuration has to be made priorly more on that can be found over in [Cloudflare Docs about testing](https://developers.cloudflare.com/workers/testing/vitest-integration/get-started/write-your-first-test/).

-Cloudflare Testing with vitest pool workers provide a `cloudflare:test` module at runtime which exposes the env passed in as the second argument during testing more on it in the [Cloudflare Test APIs section](https://developers.cloudflare.com/workers/testing/vitest-integration/test-apis/)
+Cloudflare Testing with vitest pool workers provide a `cloudflare:test` module at runtime which exposes the env passed in as the second argument during testing more on it in the [Cloudflare Test APIs section](https://developers.cloudflare.com/workers/testing/vitest-integration/test-apis/).

-Below is an example of the configuration one can make
+Below is an example of the configuration one can make:

 :::code-group

 ```ts [vitest.config.ts]